 - How to free up more space on your iPhone to take photos

 By default, when you take a photo with your iPhone or iPad, it gets stored on that device.
 Snap a selfie?
 Shoot a video?
 All of it gets locally saved.
-But photos and videos take up valuable storage space — and it can be a pain to constantly remember to move old photos to your computer (or delete old images) so that you can take new ones.
+But photos and videos take up valuable storage space — and it can be a pain to continually remember to move old photos to your computer (or delete old images) so that you can take new ones.

-Instead, Apple offers an option called Optimize Storage: When checked, your iPhone or iPad will locally store only the latest images and video you've shot or viewed; the others live up in iCloud, ready to be downloaded when you need them — and not taking up storage space when you don't.
+Instead, Apple offers an option called Optimize iPhone Storage: When checked, your iPhone or iPad will locally store only the latest images and video you've shot or viewed; the others live up in iCloud, ready to be downloaded when you need them — and not taking up storage space when you don't.

 If you think this sounds like a good deal for your iPhone, you're right: It keeps your local storage happy and saves you from having to delete adorable baby pictures of your cousin.